pedronachtigall/ToxCodAn-Genome/Guide/README.md

 ### Toxin database

-We have designed toxin database with curated toxin CDSs for ..., which can be downloaded [here](https://github.com/pedronachtigall/ToxCodAn-Genome/tree/main/Databases).
+We have designed a toxin database with curated toxin CDSs for some venomous lineages, which can be downloaded [here](https://github.com/pedronachtigall/ToxCodAn-Genome/tree/main/Databases).

+The toxin database must be specified with the ```-d``` parameter (e.g., ```-d toxin_database.fasta```).

-If you are working with some venomous lineage that is still not available in our toxin database list, you can design a custom toxin database as decribed below.
+If you are working with some venomous lineage that is still not available in our toxin database list, you can design a custom toxin database as described below.

 ### Custom toxin database